Bookports/Bookports/doc/IDEAS.md

 This will include the `nodes` from the P2P network implemented, and backed by CouchDB and Clojure.

+Wait- why use CoychDB?
+RDBMS would work fine as well, no?

 ### GUI

 Using Clojure for the desktop GUI.